nexaitch/nxh-book-recs/README.md

 # nxh's Book Recommendations

-A list of helpful (and free!) online textbooks.
-In general these are ones I've read (feel free to make suggestions and pull requests, though do know that I will only add books I've read).
+A curated list of helpful (and free!) online textbooks.
+In general these are ones I've read and can personally recommend.

+Feel free to suggest additions via issues or PRs, but do note that I will only include books that I have read and think are good, to ensure a trustable level of quality.

-TODO: short writeup for each book, maybe a table of contents
+TODO short writeup for each book

 ## Computing